 This Guitar Electronics book is Copyright © 2007.
 All rights reserved.
 No part of this book may be reproduced, stored in a retrieval system, or transmitted by any means; electronic, mechanical, photo copying, recording or otherwise, without written permission from the copyright holders.
-You do not have any right to distribute any part of this ebook in any way at all.
+You do not have any right to distribute any part of this book.
 T. Swike and Indy Ebooks are the sole distributors.
 Violators will be prosecuted.